Mousquito/Anonymous-Stealer/README.md

 # Discord Stealer
 Simple Discord Stealer.
-I'd like to point out that I took the source code from addi00000. here is its github: https://github.com/addi00000

 `this is just for educational purposes do not use it for malicious purposes i am not responsible for your actions.`